Christmas Concert in the Minorite Church

 While enjoying the concert, you will not only be pampered acoustically, but also visually: there is a lot to discover in the magnificent interior of the Minorite Church in Vienna.
 The north side of the building is adorned with an impressive mosaic by Giacomo Raffaelli, a replica of the famous wall fresco Last Supper by Leonardo da Vinci, which has a total weight of approximately 20 tons.

-Get your exclusive tickets for this special concert and enjoy an extraordinary classical Christmas evening and listen to the musicians of the Vienna Chamber Orchestra.
+Get your exclusive tickets for this special concert and enjoy an extraordinary classical Christmas evening and listen to the musicians of the Vienna Chamber Symphony.

 Book your ticket now and get ready for an amazing musical experience you will never forget!
 Merry Christmas!